Corbel

 Various examples of corbels in different styles.
 The ones from the first row are Neoclassical, those from the next are Gothic and those from the final row are Art Nouveau.

-In architecture, a corbel is a structural piece of stone, wood or metal keyed into and projecting from a wall to carry a bearing weight, a type of bracket.
+In architecture, a corbel is a structural piece of stone, wood, or metal keyed into and projecting from a wall to carry a bearing weight, a type of bracket.
 A corbel is a solid piece of material in the wall, whereas a console is a piece applied to the structure.
-A piece of timber projecting in the same way was called a "tassel" or a "bragger" in England.
+A piece of timber projecting in the same manner was called a "tassel" or a "bragger" in England.